 - Incorrect protective equipment

 If you have been injured while operating a forklift truck and are wondering if you have a case to claim for compensation, we recommend you discuss your concerns with one of our No Win No Fee personal injury solicitors who would be in the best position to assess your personal injury claim and offer valuable advice on how best to proceed so that you receive the right level of compensation for the injuries you sustained.
-We have handled many successful forklift accident claims for clients in the past.
+We have handled many successful forklift truck accident claims or clients in the past.

 The most common type of forklift truck accident in the workplace are detailed below: